AmplitudeAudio/doc-sdk/docs/api/assets/Switch/index.md

     !!! note
-         Changing the state of a `Switch` will updated ALL the `SwitchContainer` objects that use this `Switch`.
+         Changing the state of a `Switch` will update ALL the `SwitchContainer` objects that use this `Switch`.

     :material-location-enter: **Parameter** `state`